Capsule endoscopy: Technology

-There are several advantages to choosing to use capsule endoscopy over standard endoscopy.
+There are several advantages to choosing capsule endoscopy over standard endoscopy.
 Standard endoscopy can be more uncomfortable for a patient, can be more prone to puncturing the digestive tract walls, and is not able to access the middle portion of the small intestine.
-Endoscopes must enter either through the mouth/nasal cavities or the rectum.
-Due to restrictions in length, extremely important regions for diagnosis in the small intestine are not able to be accessed.
-Currently, within the United States, capsule endoscopy can not be used as a primary imaging method over standard endoscopy first.
-As a result, many patients must first undergo standard endoscopy to then be referred for capsule endoscopy.
-Further innovation will be required to make capsule endoscopy comparable to the current standard of care, but extensive work is being performed to achieve this.
+Endoscopes must enter either through the mouth/nasal cavities or the rectum, limiting visualization of the entire small bowel.